maciejs20/ContainerWkshp/1-PrepareLab/README.md

 > The Docker server contains the **Docker engine** (containerd) that controls running containers.

 # Task 5.
-Install Git on your laptop
+(NOT REQUIRED) Install Git on your laptop

 To do so :